Tietokilta/tikweb-frontend/README.md

 ## Configuring backend

 By default, Gatsby will try to connect to localhost:1337, where Strapi is expected to be running.
 If you want to use local Strapi, see the set up guide in the `tikweb-cms` repository.
-If you want to instead connect to the production version of Strapi, rename the `.env.example` file to `.env.development`, and put the following line in the file, if it is not there:
+If you want to instead connect to the production version of Strapi, rename the `.env.example` file to `.env.development`, and put the following content in the file, if it is not there:

 ```
 STRAPI_URL=https://tikweb-prod-app-cms.azurewebsites.net
+STRAPI_API_KEY=<api key here>
 ```

 ## TypeScript